tier4/AutowareArchitectureProposal.proj/docs/SimulationTutorial.md

 ## How to use the Planning Simulator

-> Assumes that [AutowareArchitectureProposal setup](https://github.com/tier4/AutowareArchitectureProposal.proj#autoware-setup) has already been completed.
+> Assumes that [installation and setup of AutowareArchitectureProposal](../README.md#installation-steps) has already been completed.

 1. Download the sample pointcloud and vector maps from [here](https://drive.google.com/open?id=197kgRfSomZzaSbRrjWTx614le2qN-oxx), unpack the zip archive and copy the two map files to the same folder.
 2. Launch Autoware with Planning Simulator

 ```
+cd AutowareArchitectureProposal
 source install/setup.bash
-roslaunch autoware_launch planning_simulator.launch map_path:=[path]
+roslaunch autoware_launch planning_simulator.launch map_path:=/path/to/map_folder
 ```
-> Note that an absolute path must be specified for `map_path` above.

 ![initial](https://user-images.githubusercontent.com/10920881/79816587-8b298380-83be-11ea-967c-8c45772e30f4.png)

 3. Set an initial pose for the ego vehicle
-   - a) Click the `2D Pose estimate` button in the toolbar, or hit the "P" key
+   - a) Click the `2D Pose estimate` button in the toolbar, or hit the `P` key
    - b) In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the initial pose.

 ![start](https://user-images.githubusercontent.com/10920881/79816595-8e247400-83be-11ea-857a-32cf096ac3dc.png)

 4. Set a goal pose for the ego vehicle
-   - a) Click the "2D Nav Goal" button in the toolbar, or hit the "G" key
+   - a) Click the "2D Nav Goal" button in the toolbar, or hit the `G` key
    - b) In the 3D View pane, click and hold the left-mouse button, and then drag to set the direction for the goal pose.

 ![goal](https://user-images.githubusercontent.com/10920881/79816596-8fee3780-83be-11ea-9ee4-caabbef3a385.png)